Memorable Manitobans: Charles William Gordon [Ralph Connor] (1860-1937)

 Scholars study him today less for his craftsmanship than for his attitudes, many of which were quite typical of much of middle-class Anglophone Canada.
 An ardent imperialist, he was an enthusiastic patriot in the First World War, and undertook many fundraising and speaking tours during the conflict.
 He was also an early enthusiastic cottager at Lake of the Woods.
 His autobiography was published as Postscript to Adventure (1938).

-He died at Winnipeg on 31 October 1937.
+He died at Winnipeg on 31 October 1937 and was buried in the Kildonan Presbyterian Cemetery.
 His papers are at the Univerity of Manitoba Archives & Special Collections.

 1901 and 1911 Canada censes, Automated Genealogy.